-TIMING
+1. TIMING

-- 1) A regulation game shall consist of two 20-minute halves (running time), with a five minute halftime. - A stopped-clock format will be used during the last one minute of each half of the game.
+- 1.1.
+A regulation game shall consist of two 20-minute halves (running time), with a five minute halftime. - 1.2.
+A stopped-clock format will be used during the last one minute of each half of the game.
 The clock will stop on all dead ball whistles (i.e. incomplete pass, scoring plays, changes in possession, out of bounds, or first downs).
 Stop clock does not star for extra points attempts.
-Clock restarts on the snap. - 3) Officials can stop the clock at their discretion (injuries, delays). - 4) The ball must be put in play promptly and legally, and any action or lack of action by either team that tends to prevent this is considered a Delay of Game. - 5) Each team receives one 60-second time-out per half.
+Clock restarts on the snap.

+- 1.3.
+Officials can stop the clock at their discretion (injuries, delays). - 1.4.
+The ball must be put in play promptly and legally, and any action or lack of action by either team that tends to prevent this is considered a Delay of Game. - 1.5.
+Each team receives one 60-second time-out per half.
 An unused time-out in the first half does not carry over to the second half.
-The clock will stop for time outs. - 6) All line-up cards must be presented to the official scorekeeper 10 minutes before the start of any game.
+The clock will stop for time outs. - 1.6.
+All line-up cards must be presented to the official scorekeeper 10 minutes before the start of any game.

-OVERTIME
+2. OVERTIME

-- 1) A coin toss is held to determine first possession. - 2) Each team receives two plays starting from midfield and the team gaining the most points or gaining the most yardage if neither scores is awarded one extra point and wins the game. - 3) Exceptions to this rule are as follows: - a) If the team with the first attempt in overtime scores on the first play, the opposing team must score on its first play also. - b) If both teams score a touchdown, or gain the same yardage, the procedure is repeated until one team wins.

-The Team that started with the first overtime possession will possess the ball second in the next overtime.

-c) Interception: The team that intercepts the pass automatically wins the game.
+- 2.1.
+A coin toss is held to determine first possession. - 2.2.
+Each team receives two plays starting from midfield and the team gaining the most points or gaining the most yardage if neither scores is awarded one extra point and wins the game. - 2.3.
+Exceptions to this rule are as follows: - 2.3.1.
+If the team with the first attempt in overtime scores on the first play, the opposing team must score on its first play also. - 2.3.2.
+If both teams score a touchdown, or gain the same yardage, the procedure is repeated until one team wins. - 2.3.3.
+The Team that started with the first overtime possession will possess the ball second in the next overtime. - 2.4.
+Interception: The team that intercepts the pass automatically wins the game. - 2.4.1.
 Reason: A loss of possession is the worst outcome a team can have.
 The intercepting team would only have to take a knee in order to have a better outcome with a yardage advantage.
 They will not be required to take the field.

-SCORING
+3. SCORING

+- 3.1.
 Touchdown: Six points

+- 3.2.
+Extra Point:

-Extra Point: One point from the 6
+- 3.2.1.
+One point from the 6-yard line

-: One point from the 6-yard line Two points from the 12-yard line Penalty enforcement will change the spot of the attempt, not the point value of the extra point
+- 3.2.2.
+Two points from the 12-yard line

+- 3.2.3.
+Penalty enforcement will change the spot of the attempt, not the point value of the extra

+- 3.3.
 Safety: Two points

+- 3.4.
 Mercy Rule: If a team is up by 25 or more points in the last two minutes of the game, the clock will continue to run.

-POSSESSIONS
+4. POSSESSIONS